DrCopernicus/ClassesSimulator/README.md

     ,10082,MAT100,Calculus for Engineers I,James,North,3,mw,900,1015,900,1200

 ##output.csv
 Generally a mess at the moment.
+Each displayed filter begins with two fields, one with time-specific data and the other empty for display purposes:

-Each student (filter being displayed) begins with a field containing [credit hours]c [# days on campus]:[hours on campus]:[week days on campus] and an empty column.
+    [credit hours]c [# days on campus]:[hours on campus]:[week days on campus],

 The rest should be fairly straight-forward.
 Do not keep output.csv open while generating schedules, because Java will throw a fit.
 An empty schedule indicates one of many problems, including:

 * No classes listed in a filter.
 * No applicable classes found for a filter.
 Maybe the classes available are misnamed?
 * Invalid class schedule takes up all day.
 * No possible schedules.
+* Be extra careful with commas.
+Be sure that all commas are removed from parsed data.

 Please check the console for any possible errors.